gmelodie/pollex/README.md

  Pollex is a web-based application for conducing online polls.
 ```

-*Pollex* was originally developed as a didactic project in undergraduate course on Open Source Systems for Computer Science / Engineering students at University of São Paulo, with support of the ICMC Open Source Competence Center.
+*Pollex* was originally developed as a didactic project in an undergraduate course on Open Source Systems for Computer Science / Engineering students at University of São Paulo, with support of the ICMC Open Source Competence Center.

 ## Quick start